 4. Click Browse (Figure 4-12) to locate or create a new project directory and project name.
-For this tutorial, select the location

-C:\Program Files\Microchip\PICkit 2 v2\DBE Demo and give the project file a name, such as "PIC16F887 Debug Demo".
+For this tutorial, select the location C:\Program Files\Microchip\PICkit 2 v2\DBE Demo and give the

 FIGURE 4-12: STEP THREE - CREATE NEW PROJECT